mmcclimon/bibkeys/README.md

 bibkeys is a simple program to print out the keys of one or more BibTeX files.
-It takes a list of filenames as arguments; if none are provided, it globs the current directory for C<.bib> files.
+It takes a list of filenames as arguments; if none are provided, it globs the current directory for `.bib` files.

 ## Options